-- 1) Get Heartsmart (meet Boris) - 2) Don't Forget To Let Love In (I am Special) - 3) Too Much Selfie Isn't Healthy (I love others) - 4) Don't Rub It In, Rub It Out (I am a good friend) - 5) Fake Is A Mistake (I tell the truth) - 6) 'No Way Through', Isn't true (I can do it!)
+- 1. Get Heartsmart (meet Boris) - 2.
+Don't Forget To Let Love In (I am Special) - 3.
+Too Much Selfie Isn't Healthy (I love others) - 4.
+Don't Rub It In, Rub It Out (I am a good friend) - 5.
+Fake Is A Mistake (I tell the truth) - 6.
+'No Way Through', Isn't True (I can do it!)

-The detailed framework showing coverage of both PSHE and Relationships & Health Education within Heartsmart is found at the end of this policy (Appendix 1).
+The detailed framework showing coverage of both PSHE and Relationships and Health Education within Heartsmnart is found at the end of this policy (Appendix 1)

-Links to the National Curriculum for Science are also found at the end of this policy (Appendix 2)
+Links to the National Curriculum for Science are also found at the end of this policy (Appendix 2).

-In addition some specific discrete lessons are used from the Medway Primary PSHE Education scheme of work (Appendix 3)
+In addition some specific discrete lessons are 4 used from the Medway Primary PSHE Education scheme of work (Appendix 3).

 We have developed the curriculum in consultation with parents, and staff, considering the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+If pupils ask questions outside the scope of this policy, teachers will response in an appropriate manner so they are fully informed and don't see answers online.

-Aspects of this curriculum are also addressed outside of discrete lesson time through work on our school values (Courage Resilience, Honesty, Kindness and Being the best you can be.), collective worship, and some adhoc activities to address issues as they arise in school or in the wider world.
+Aspects of this curriculum are also addressed outside of discrete lesson time through work on our school values (Courage, Resilience, Honesty, Kindness and Being the Best You Can Be).
+Collective worship and some adhoc activities to address issues as they arise in school or in the wider world.